omunroe-com/leinwiki/Upgrading.md

 de-duplication issues between user-level plugins and project-level plugins will never be a problem.
-It also means your configuration can be checked into version control easily instead of having to re-run `lein plugin install [...]` on every new machine on which you work.
+It also means your configuration can be checked into version control easily instead of having to re-run `lein1 plugin install [...]` on every new machine on which you work.

 For more details on the `:user` profile see `lein help profiles`.